secretive-squirrel/16-key-macro-keypad/README.md

      Instantiates a 4x4 button matrix and sends keyboard commands/presses to the computer when buttons are pressed.
-     This is set up for single keypresses only.
+     This is set up for single button presses only.

      This was set up for Windows - Some key addresses may be different in Mac, read up on the <KEYBOARD> Arduino